MAVBench/Docker/README.md

-this repo contains relavant files for building our docker from scratch
+This repo contains relavant files for building our docker from scratch